spring-projects/spring-boot/docs/spring-boot-actuator/README.md

       ...
     }

- The app will run (going back to the default security configuration):
+ The app will run (with the new security configuration):

-           $ curl user:password@localhost:8080/
+           $ curl client:secret@localhost:8080/
            {"error":"Internal Server Error", "status":500, "exception":...}

  but there's no data in the database yet and the `MESSAGES` table